pearlyna01/thefakeapi/README.md

        - `cd eks-setup`
        - `sh delete-ingress-controller.sh` to delete the ingress controller
        - `sh delete-eks.sh` to delete the eks cluster using terraform
-- Please allow some time (around 3 minutes) for the thefakeapi container to restart so that it will connect to the mongodb container
 - For local development,
   - To start the frontend to test the api
     - `cd frontend`